rockotseng/java-pcf-workshops/README.md

 ```

 The issue with this approach is that when we push java applications to *Cloud Foundry* we push a single artifact, a `jar` or a `war`.
-Which forces us to put the bundle the properties file with the artifact, not great.
+Which forces us to bundle the properties file within the artifact, not great.

 Another approach, more cloud-native, is to provide those credentials thru environment variables for instance via the `manifest.yml`.